How To Write A Personal Statement For Medical School

 Med School Personal Statement FAQ

-Hopefully, you now know how to write your personal statement for medical school.
-But just in case you’re still confused, we’ve put together some questions and answers to help you write the best statement possible.
+Hopefully, you now know how to write your personal statement, but we’ve put together some questions and answers to help you write the best statement possible.

 Cramming your statement with overly elaborate language is also a faux pas.
 It’s fine to use advanced terms that relate to medical topics or your particular discipline.
 But using simple and clear language throughout your statement makes your writing easier to read.